MS-Devil/aws-3tier-devops-project/README.md

-# AWS 3-Tier DevOps Project
+# AWS 3-Tier Scalable Inventory Management System using ALB, Auto Scaling & RDS

 ## Project Overview
 This project demonstrates a highly available AWS 3-tier architecture used to deploy a scalable web application.